 (a) Termination by Employer for Cause.
 Employer may terminate Employee's employment under this Agreement for "Cause" (as hereinafter defined) or otherwise at will at any time immediately upon written notice, or where applicable, upon Employee's failure to cure the breach as provided below, whereupon Employer shall have no further obligation hereunder to Employee, except for payment of amounts of Base Salary accrued through the Termination Date.
-For purposes of this agreement, "Cause" shall mean: (i) the continued willful failure by Employee to substantially perform his duties with Employer, (ii) the willful engaging by Employee in gross misconduct materially and demonstrably injurious to Employer, (iii) the good faith and commercially reasonable determination by the CEO that Employee's continued employment by Employer is likely to have a materially adverse effect on the licensing or regulatory status of Employer with any gaming or other regulatory agency, or (iv) Employee, as determined by Employer in good faith, Employer has provided Employee written notice of the material breach and Employee has not cured such breach, as determined by Employer in good faith, within fifteen (15) business days following the date Employer provides such notice.
+For purposes of this agreement, "Cause" shall mean: (i) the continued willful failure by Employee to substantially perform his duties with Employer, (ii) the willful engaging by Employee in gross misconduct materially and demonstrably injurious to Employer, (iii) the good faith and commercially reasonable determination by the Board of Directors that Employee's continued employment by Employer is likely to have a materially adverse effect on the licensing or regulatory status of Employer with any gaming or other regulatory agency, or (iv) Employee's material breach of Section 1, 3, 4 or 5 of this Agreement; provided, that with respect to any breach that is curable by Employee has not cured such breach, as determined by Employer in good faith, within fifteen notice of the material breach and Employee has not cured such breach, as determined by Employer in good faith, within fifteen (15) days following the date Employer provides such notice.